 A high school biology lesson on diffusion across a membrane takes on a whole new meaning as students observe a colored dye flowing through a 3D gel with an embedded membrane structure which they made as opposed to looking at a 2D picture in a book.

-Trying to decide how a liver cell behaves in the body’s 3D microenvironment now becomes a more manageable task because you can actually print a whole liver sub-unit, label different structures radioactively or with dyes and follow everything in 3D.
+Trying to decide how a liver cell behaves in the body’s 3D microenvironment now becomes a more manageable task because you can actually print a whole liver organoid, label different structures radioactively or with dyes and follow everything in 3D.

+Here at Allevi, we believe that 3D printing will disrupt the way we engineer biology.
 To understand our highly complex bodies, we’ve looked at simple organisms such as a planarian to understand how development works.
 Let’s add a powerful tool to combine that critical understanding of development with the ability to recreate it in an environment that mimics nature much more closely than ever before.
 Let’s take the lessons we have learned about functionality and easy access from personal computers, smartphones, and plastic 3D printing and apply them to tackle some of the biggest problems we face as a species – those of our health and fitness.